 Number of Public Records Request

-Analysis of results and challenges: The vast majority of the reports are filed electronically and are accessible to the public online which has resulted in less burdensome public records requests.
-In consideration of the potential negative effect on membership of volunteer Boards and Commissions, difficulty in recruiting appointed members of the executive branch and matters of security for judicial officers; the Commission does not publish all public official financial disclosure (POFD) statements online.
+Analysis of results and challenges: The vast majority of disclosure reports are filed electronically and are accessible to the public online which has resulted in less burdensome public records requests.
+In consideration of the potential negative effect on membership of volunteer Boards and Commissions, difficulty in recruiting appointed members of the executive branch and matters of security for judicial officers, the Commission does not publish all public official financial disclosure (POFD) statements online.
 They are, however, still public records and have been the subject of the majority of the agency's public records requests followed by historical campaign disclosure (CD) information.
-2020 data is through September 30.
+2020 data is through FY2021 (June 30).

 Current as of October 28, 2021